|

 times(Decimal aFactor)

-Multiply this Decimal by an non-integral factor (having a decimal point). |
+Multiply this Decimal by a factor. |

 Decimal |